macuriels/portfolio/content/post/website-creation/index.md

 **PLEASE READ BEFORE MOVING ON**

-It is important to note that this website is possible thanks to Wowchemy - and no, this is not a sponsored message.
+It is important to note that this website is possible thanks to Wowchemy.
 They are a group of developers who strive to empower creators by offering free, open-source website templates, which are essentially building blocks that you can rearrange and edit at will.
 This website is built using their [Academic template](https://academic-demo.netlify.app/), but you can explore many more on [their website](https://wowchemy.com/templates/).

 {{% /callout %}}